KratosNetworks/nsandroid/README.md

 NSAndroid
 =========

-An experimental Android client for Neuralstar.
+An experimental Android client and data collection agent for Neuralstar.

 Right now, this is intended to use the phone's GPS capability to record position data and submit that data to a Neuralstar object.
 That object could then be rendered on a map.